stfc/PSyclone/doc/developer_guide/developers.rst

 nodes in the new tree structure are annotated with information to enable the original language-specific syntax to be recreated if required (see below).
-Similarly, Fortran also has the `WHERE` construct which is represented in the PSyIR with a combination of (annotated) `Loop` and `IfBlock` nodes.
+Similarly, Fortran also has the `WHERE` construct and statement which are represented in the PSyIR with a combination of (annotated) `Loop` and `IfBlock` nodes.

 Node annotation
 ---------------